Motorcycle Accident Lawyer Helping Victims In New York City

 Finally, injured motorcyclists may also be able to recover damages from their insurers through underinsured (UM) or supplemental underinsured motorist (SUM) coverage, if the accident was caused by an underinsured or uninsured driver.

-Dedicated Motorcycle Accident Attorney
+Contact Our NYC Motorcycle Accident Attorney

 At Scaffidi & Associates, our legal team is dedicated to fighting for the rights of injured motorcyclists, and helping them obtain meaningful compensation.
 We know that being injured in a motorcycle accident can have long-lasting consequences for victims and their families, and we provide each client with compassion and knowledge.